reshmabidikar/slate/source/includes/_payment.md

 ### Record a chargeback reversal [using paymentId]

 Reverses a CHARGEBACK PaymentTransaction, if permitted by the Payment plugin.
 The chargeback amount is added back to the captured amount.
 The payment is identified by its `paymentId` which is given as a path parameter.
-The CHARGEBACK transction is identified by its `transactionExternalKey` which is given in the request body.
+The CHARGEBACK transaction is identified by its `transactionExternalKey` which is given in the request body.

 **HTTP Request**